Oct 16, 2017, 9:48:29 AM CDT Apr 19, 2024, 10:06:21 AM CDT

 Mother talking with teenage daughter sitting in bed while daughter holds pillow Mother talking with teenage daughter sitting in bed while daughter holds pillow

-"One of the most important things you can do is have regular conversations with your teen about healthy sexual behavior and relationships," says Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children 's Health℠ and Associate Professor at UT Southwestern.
-This need not be a forced, unnatural conversation and should not be just a one time "talk."
+"One of the most important things you can do is have regular conversations with your teen about healthy sexual behavior and relationships," says Nicholas J. Westers, Psy.D., ABPP, Pediatric Psychologist at Children 's Health℠ and Associate Professor at UT Southwestern.
+This need not be a forced, unnatural conversation or just a one time "talk."
 Dr. Westers encourages parents to look for everyday opportunities.

-For example, if a television show or movie you are watching together depicts characters discussing sexual themes, this could be a natural way to extend the conversation to your home.
+For example, if a television show or movie you're watching together has characters discussing sexual themes, this could be a natural way to extend the conversation to your home.
 Listen to what your teen thinks about sex and what questions they have.
 Also, clearly communicate your values about sexual behavior with them.
 Remember that any awkwardness you might experience during conversations could be out of your own discomfort, not theirs.
 So have the conversation anyway, and have it more than once.

 Is it harassment or just joking?